-The OMB Office of Information and Regulatory Affairs Administrator's Proposed 2010 LUCA Appeals Process
+The OMB Office of Information and Regulatory Affairs Administrator's 2010 LUCA Appeals Process

-To ensure that Tribal, State, and local governments participating in the 2010 Decennial Census LUCA Program have a means to appeal the Census Bureau's determinations, the Census Address List Improvement Act of 1994 requires that the Administrator of OMB's Office of Information and Regulatory Affairs, acting through the Chief Statistician and in consultation with the Census Bureau, develop an appeals process to resolve any disagreements that may remain after participating governments receive the Census Bureau's LUCA Feedback materials.
-This section describes the proposed procedures for that Appeals Process on which comments are now being sought.
-For reference purposes only, the section below entitled "The Census Bureau's 2010 Decennial Census LUCA Program" describes the alreadycompleted phase of the program.
-Also for reference purposes only, the Appeals Process that was used for the 2000 Census is described in the Federal Register notice published on June 30, 1999 (64 FR 35548).
+To ensure that tribal, State, and local governments participating in the 2010 Decennial Census LUCA Program have a means to appeal the Census Bureau's determinations, the Census Address List Improvement Act of 1994 requires that the Administrator of OMB's Office of Information and Regulatory Affairs, acting through the Chief Statistician and in consultation with the Census Bureau, develop an Appeals Process to resolve any disagreements that may remain after participating governments receive the Census Bureau's LUCA Feedback materials.
+This section describes the final procedures for that Appeals Process.
+For reference, the Appeals Process that was used for the 2000 Census is described in the Federal Register notice published on June 30, 1999 (64 FR 35548).
+Also, for reference purposes only, the section that immediately follows the Appeals Process, entitled "The Census Bureau's 2010 Decennial Census LUCA Program," describes the alreadycompleted phase of the program.